Manual

 Polymorphic Function: (sum array-like &key axes keep-dims out)

-Find the sum of elements along one or multiple axes
+Find the sum of elements along one or multiple axes of array-like into out.

-is unsupplied, allocates a new array of appropriate dimensions.
+If out is unsupplied, allocates a new array of appropriate dimensions.

 CL-USER> (let ((numericals:*array-element-type* 'single-float))